weaversa/cryptol-course/labs/Language/Basics.md

 about to be asked to write some.
 Here are a few common mistakes, and what the error messages look like in the interpreter:

-Say we accidentially added a two input type to `funType0`:
+Say we accidentally added a two input type to `funType0`:

 ```comment
 funType0 : [5] -> [5] -> [5]